 - Garden Ops: A Co-op mode where up to four Plants establish a garden, then defend it from wave after wave of zombies.

-Team Vanquish: A deathmatch where Plants and Zombies vie to be the first team to rack up 50 kills.
+- Team Vanquish: A deathmatch where Plants and Zombies vie to be the first team to rack up 50 kills.

-Gardens & Graveyards: The Zombie team race against the clock to capture various strongholds while the Plants do everything in their power to fend them off.
+- Gardens & Graveyards: The Zombie team race against the clock to capture various strongholds while the Plants do everything in their power to fend them off.

-Gnome Bomb: Try to grab the gnome and use it to blow up three gardens/tombstones.
+- Gnome Bomb: Try to grab the gnome and use it to blow up three gardens/tombstones.

-Suburbination: Teams try to capture three points on a map to score points.
+- Suburbination: Teams try to capture three points on a map to score points.

-consoles on February 25th, 2014, it was ported to the PC on June 30th of the same year.
-Next up are versions for the PlayStation 3
+consoles on February 25th, 2014, it was ported to the PC on June 30th of the same year, and the PlayStation 3

 Plants Vs. Zombies: Garden Warfare contains examples of: